MassProspecting/.github/profile/basic-users/7-faqs.md

 ---

+### 🔐 Should I connect my own LinkedIn account for scraping?

+No. MassProspecting provides built-in LinkedIn accounts for scraping, so you don’t need to connect or risk your personal account.

+This keeps your LinkedIn profile safe while still getting fresh, real-time data from the platform.

+---

 ### ❓ What is a credit?

 1 credit is consumed for each lead discovered that matches your order filters and includes a verified email address.